 Easy Seaweed Salad can be an appetizer, side dish, or a whole meal with some rice or noodles to go with.
 It’s a recipe that you can throw together even on a busy weeknight.
 It comes together in about half an hour.

 - 3 strips dried wakame

-- 1 batch Crispy Air Fried Tofu (Start on the tofu once the wakame is on the stove)
+- 1 batch Crispy Air Fried Tofu Start on the tofu while the wakame is soaking.